-The University of Liverpool is consistently ranked within the top 200 universities in the world and is a leading research university (around 8,000 foreign students study at the university currently).
+The University of Liverpool is consistently ranked within the top 200 universities in the world and is a leading research university (around 8,000 foreign students currently study at the university).

 It has established a university near Shanghai, as well as a campus in London.
 The University of Liverpool is the original ‘red brick’ university and was founded in 1881.
 It is a reputable university that attracts some of the brightest research students from around the globe.

 The Guild of Students (the students’ union) has a bright reputation as a student-led, student-focused organisation that prides itself on representation, democracy and informed campaigning.
 It is also home to plenty of student friendly amenities, support services, chill-out areas, gig venues, food and shops.
 Our Liverpool student accommodation is within walking distance of university courses.

 Liverpool John Moores University (LJMU) is known as a modern civic university that is a pioneer in academic excellence, creativity and scholarship.
 Research expertise is developed to encourage students to become engaged global citizens, and to understand how to problem solve in real world issues.

 The students’ union holds over 100 groups and events throughout the year, and is centrally located on campus for easy reach.
 LJMU was the first university in the world to offer a BSc (Honours) degree in sports science in 1975, highlighting its stature as a pioneer.
 Our student accommodation in Liverpool is in the perfect location for LJMU students.